 These training posts offer excellent broad based clinical scientific training across a range of rotations in different themed pathways before specialisation in the latter part of the training.

 Successful trainees will be in a position to apply for NHS posts as healthcare scientists.
-Read about two students, Katharine Kenny and Rebecca Franses, who are currently completing the STP course and find out about their experiences.
+Read about two students, Katharine Kenny and Rebecca Franses, who went through the STP course and find out about their experiences.

-Information is also available on the training opportunities for clinical scientists in Wales (updated 14 February 2013) and Scotland.
-There is no planned recruitment of clinical scientists in Northern Ireland in 2013.
+There is no planned recruitment of clinical scientists in Northern Ireland in 2014.